Helene's powerful storm surge killed 12 near Tampa. They didn't have to die

-Aiden Bowles was stubborn, so even as Florida officials told residents of the barrier island north of St. Petersburg that Hurricane Helene's storm surge could be deadly, the retired restaurant owner stayed put.
+Aiden Bowles was stubborn, so even as Florida officials told residents of Indian Rocks Beach, the barrier island north of St. Petersburg, that Hurricane Helene's storm surge could be deadly, the retired restaurant owner stayed put.

 Caregiver Amanda Normand begged the 71-year-old widower to stay with her inland, but there had been many evacuation warnings over the years as hurricanes neared his Indian Rocks Beach home — the storm surge never got more than knee-high.
 As Helene and its strong winds pushed north in the Gulf of Mexico, he wasn't worried — its eye was 100 miles offshore.